Start here

 Start with the biggest drag

-You do not have to fix everything at once.
-The most effective next step is usually to tighten the one friction point the team feels every week.
+The most effective next step is usually to tighten the one friction point the team feels every week, then build from there.

 Use this page as your hub